giannilmbd/dynare/doc/manual/source/the-model-file.rst

     * Integer period indices refer to the original dataset (*e.g.* if ``first_obs=10``, then a period index of 11 will refer to the second observation used for estimation).
+    * Period indices can only be specified as dates if the dataset has been specified with the ``series`` option of the :comm:`data` command.
     * ``scales`` and ``values`` cannot be simultaneously set for the same shock in the same period, but it is possible to set ``values`` for some periods and ``scales`` for other periods for the same shock.